geodeepak/Seismolive/Installation-on-Linux-via-RPM-Repository.md

 and you need to have `yum-plugin-copr` installed.

+On CentOS, you will need to install the `epel-release` package to obtain some dependencies from the EPEL repositories.

+    $ sudo yum install epel-release

 ## Manual

 Alternatively, you can manually download a `.repo` file and place it in